Nikola Tesla's Wireless Receivers

 Martin wrote about this technology in Century Magazine, April, 1895.

 You will have to excuse the poor quality images, photos of this stuff are rare.
 There is a reproduction image on this page mixed in with images scanned from magazines and recovered photos.
-This first section is nothing special, basically a hollow wooden drum wound with insulated wire, mounted on a wheeled platform, with a table top.
+This first section is nothing special, basically a hollow wooden or fiberboard drum wound with a single layer of insulated wire, mounted on a wheeled platform, with a table top.
 A subscriber to Tesla's system would have one or more of these in their home.
 The top was removable and inside there were one or more capacitors, and taps taken off the drum coils.
 When adjusted with the correct amount of inductance and capacitance the table would literally resonate when matched to the transmitter frequency.
 Tesla planned to apply several different length coils in each receiver, so that only a combination of received frequencies would activate a specific output device.

 When the ends of the coil were terminated with metal disks placed two inches apart, and the transmitter energized, the space between would fill with corona and sparks.
 When the frequency was low enough, motors could be operated wirelessly, without using the receiver table.
 At higher frequencies you could light bulbs, operate rotational receivers, and coherer type receivers.
 Tesla stated that he invented conjoint action to prevent sensitive detectors from burning out in the field produced by the transmitter.